Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 * The three arithmetic operations shift a total of 44-bits (when`len=3` in the above code) to compute the hash which requires 44 clock cycles just to shift the bits on the host CPU.
 On the FPGA, it is possible to create custom architectures and therefore create an accelerator that will shift data by an arbitrary number of bits in a single clock cycle.

-* FPGA also has dedicated DSP units, which perform multiplications faster than the CPU.
+* The FPGA also has dedicated DSP units, which perform multiplications faster than the CPU.
 Even though the CPU runs at a frequency 8 times higher than the FPGA, the arithmetic shift and multiplication operations can perform faster on the FPGA because of its customizable hardware architecture.

 * Therefore this function is a good candidate for FPGA acceleration.